-When defining the notation elements, we already some hints.
+When defining the notation elements, we already gave some hints.
 For example: "An entity is always external."

-Thie book by Tom De Marco provides a number more hints fort he moment.
-Important and interesting for me are the following points:
+The book by Tom De Marco provides a number more hints.
+Important and interesting to me are the following points:

 - DFDs have different levels of abstraction.
 In (De Marco 1979) Tom De Marco describes in Chapter 7: "Leveled Data Flow Diagrams".

 - Tom De Marco describes the application of the DFDs for the system specification or the implementation of "Data Dictionaries".